PyCQA/isort/docs/configuration/options.md

 ## Check

 Checks the file for unsorted / unformatted imports and prints them to the command line without modifying the file.
+Returns 0 when nothing would change and returns 1 when the file would be reformatted.

 **Type:** Bool
 **Default:** `False`